turingschool/front-end-curriculum/lessons/module-1/html-1.md

 <!--
   Turn and Talk
   What are attributes and what are they used for?
+  What are some other attributes you have used?
   Why do some elements have two tags and others just have one?
  -->